lingeringwillx/sims2py/README.md

 ## Purpose
 1- To make it easier to access and read the game's data.

-2- To enable quick script editing of the game's files .
+2- To enable quick script editing of the game's files.

 ## Documentation
 ### Getting Started